logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

     logger.exception("Supporting exceptions too!")
 ```

-To add dynamic metadata to your logger other than the constant metadata from the formatter, you can use the `extra` parameter.
+To add dynamic metadata to your logger
+other than the constant metadata from the formatter,
+you can use the `extra` parameter.
 Key-value pairs passed in `extra` are shown as new fields in Logz.io.
-Please note that you can't override default fields from the python logger, such as `lineno` or `thread`.
+You can't override default fields from the python logger,
+such as `lineno` or `thread`.

 ```python
 logger.info('Warning', extra={'extra_key':'extra_value'})